 “Store-bought stuff has a peppery, more than gingery, profile,” says Saunders, interviewed in newly released book “New York Cocktails” (Cider Mill Press, $19.95) by Amanda Schuster.
 In addition, many brands can be “insipid,” she says.

 While Pegu Club makes ginger beer by the gallon, here’s a smaller-scale version to try at home.
 It takes a little time—note the one-hour wait for the ingredients to fully integrate—but yields enough for several cocktails, since only an ounce of this intensely gingery elixir is all that’s needed for maximum piquancy.
+The recipe does not call for carbonation, however.
+To make it bubbly, add sparkling water, seltzer or club soda to taste.
 (Note: Some variations on this recipe call for two ounces of ginger beer when canned versions are used.)